agiang96/agiang96.github.io/README.md

-## Welcome to Alex's Portfolio
+## About Me

-He is a Computer Science Graduate of SDSU experienced in developing, testing, debugging code and object-oriented programming.
-His projects are mostly comprised of building games/applications and websites, especially in a collaborative team.
-Aside from coding, He loves to learn his favorite songs on the piano!
+I am a Computer Science Graduate of SDSU experienced in developing, testing, debugging code and object-oriented programming.
+My projects are mostly comprised of building games/applications and websites, especially in a collaborative team.
+Aside from coding, I love to learn his favorite songs on the piano!

 ### Projects
 This [Resort Reservation System](https://github.com/chauduthuan/ResortReservationSystem) is a webpage where visitors can learn about the resort and register to become customers; customers can reserve rooms, and employees can manage customers.